By Jim Kimble / Published May 26, 2023

-- How to Get Disney Plus on Any TV and Smart TV
+- How to Watch Disney Plus on a Smart TV

-- For Smart TVs with no Disney+ app
+- For Smart TVs with no Disney Plus app

 - How to get Disney Plus on a Roku or Roku TV